ekv24/nlp1_hackaton_banks/README.md

-# nlp1_hackaton_banks
-_Hackaton, supervised learning, binary classification and clustering_
+# NLP1 Hackathon: Bank Review Classification and Clustering

+Welcome to the NLP1 Hackathon: Bank Review Classification and Clustering project! 🏦🔍

-### Description
+## Description

-In this competition our team create an alghoritm, which can classify bank reviews and clusterize them by meanings.
+In this competition, our team created an algorithm that can classify bank reviews and clusterize them by meanings.

-We created a lot of features.
-For example: number of exclamation marks, answer signs, presence of phone number in review, names of banks, length of review, presence of date, number of caps symbols.
+### Features

+We developed a variety of features to capture different aspects of the bank reviews, including:

+- Number of exclamation marks
+- Answer signs
+- Presence of phone number in the review
+- Names of banks
+- Length of the review
+- Presence of a date
+- Number of capital letters
+- etc.
+### Sentiment Analysis

+To analyze the mood of the reviews, we utilized various techniques:

+- We created local bags of bad/good words to identify positive and negative sentiments.
-Analyzed the mood of reviews: we have made local bags of bad/good words, feature - difference between count of close and open brackets.
-Also, we have used library "nltk" to analyze the mood of review.
+- One of our features was the difference between the count of close and open brackets, which helped capture the sentiment of the review.

-On these features we have trained the algorithm RandomForest and received predictions.
+- We leveraged the "nltk" library to analyze the mood of the reviews using natural language processing techniques.

+### Algorithm Training and Predictions

+Using these features, we trained a Random Forest algorithm for classification and clustering tasks.
+The algorithm learned from the provided labeled data and made predictions on unseen bank reviews.